cameron-bret/Road-Warrior/README.md

 **Below is a list of technologies/libraries/frameworks/dependencies and resources... think of this section as a citation of sources**

-Adobe XD, PostgresQL, Python, Django, React.js, styled-components, Bootstrap, axios, react-router-dom, npm, nodemon, Heroku, Github, react-google-maps-api, W3Schools, https://scotch.io/tutorials/build-a-to-do-application-using-django-and-react#toc-prerequisites, and classroom lessons.
+Adobe XD, PostgresQL, Python, Django, React.js, styled-components, Bootstrap, axios, react-router-dom, npm, nodemon, Heroku, Github, google-map-react, W3Schools, https://scotch.io/tutorials/build-a-to-do-application-using-django-and-react#toc-prerequisites, and classroom lessons.

 **Below is a list of goals for version 2**